Own-Data-Privateer/hoardy-web/tool/README.md

 ### wrrarms get

-Compute an expression EXPR for a reqres stored at PATH and then print it to stdout.
+Compute output values by evaluating expressions `EXPR`s on a given reqres stored at `PATH`, then print them to stdout (terminating each value as specified).

 - positional arguments:
   - `PATH`